-- 13.34 An information asset management framework brings together key corporate planning activities and information asset management. - 13.35 An information asset is 'a body of information, defined and managed as a single unit so it can be understood, shared, protected and exploited efficiently'. - 13.36 Information asset management involves developing a process to manage, develop and guide the acquisition, use and disposal of information assets.
-This process is intended to maximise service delivery potential and manage risks and costs over an information asset's lifecycle. - 13.37 An information asset management framework is a subset of an agency's wider asset management framework and deals specifically with information assets.
-It would ideally be linked to an agency's records management system and IPS information register.
+13.36 An information asset management framework brings together key corporate planning activities and information asset management.

+13.37 An information asset is 'a body of information, defined and managed as a single unit so it can be understood, shared, protected and exploited efficiently'.7

+13.38 Information asset management involves developing a process to manage, develop and guide the acquisition, use and disposal of information assets.
+This process is intended to maximise service delivery potential and manage risks and costs over an information asset's lifecycle.

+7 For further information about information assets see 'What is an information asset' published by the National Archives of Australia at https://cdn.nationalarchives.gov.uk/documents/information-management/information-assets-factsheet.pdf.

+13.39 An information asset management framework is a subset of an agency's wider asset management framework and deals specifically with information assets.8 It would ideally be linked to an agency's records management system and IPS information register.